simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 ## All accounts screen

-This screen shows all accounts (unless filtered by a query), and their current balances.
+This screen shows all accounts (possibly filtered by a query), and their current balances.
 It is like the `hledger balance` command.

 ## Balance sheet accounts screen

-This is the screen normally shown at startup.
-It shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
+This screen shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
 It always shows historical end balances on some date (not balance changes).
 It is like the `hledger balancesheetequity` command.